bstefanescu/qutejs/components/spinner-ring/README.md

-# Qute Spinner Component (@qutejs/spinner)
+# Qute Spinner Component (@qutejs/spinner-ring)

-The **[Qute](https://qutejs.org)** spinner component.
 This package implements a CSS spinner similar to the [material design circular progress indicator](https://material.io/components/progress-indicators/#circular-progress-indicators).
 The spinner works in IE10+.

-The spinner component is customizable, so you can completely change the appearance through spinner plugins.
- Look at the [@qutejs/spinner-ellipsis](https://www.npmjs.com/package/@qutejs/spinner-ellipsis) project as an example.

 The spinner is inspired from the https://loading.io/css/ project.